AndrewKHS/CPSC406_Project/WGIP.md

 # Milestones
 4/3: Understand the concept of websocket and research on how to use it.
 Write report about it.

-4/10: Discuss with Dr. Kurz about it as he told us to do.
+4/10: Get feedback on our report and discuss with Dr. Kurz about it as he told us to do.
 Practice it with simple program before implementing on WikipediaGame.

 4/24: Implement it into WikipediaGame and debugging.